yujenyu/Group11_Project/Meetings/meeting.md

 ### Notes & decisions

-Discuss the topic and game generes of project.
+Discuss the topic and game genres of the project.

 Create a prototype of the project.

 ### Next steps

-Combine the ideas for prototype.
+Combine the ideas for the prototype.